vladmarica/roblox-vscode-icon-theme/README.md

 ## License
 This extension is released under the MIT License.

-All icons are property of Roblox Corporations.
+All icons are property of Roblox Corporation.